ryangittings/swiftui-bugs/README.md

   - ↪️ **[Workaround](https://stackoverflow.com/a/58466670/11651357)**

 ## Limitations/Unknowns
+- No SwiftUI equivalent to UICollectionView
 - Unable to remove or customise list separators
 - Unable to change navigation appearance for a single view
 - Unable to easily support deep linking for universal links or notifications
 - Unable to use a UISearchController with a SwiftUI view
   - 🔨 **[Example](https://stackoverflow.com/questions/58511758/swiftui-uisearchcontroller-searchresultscontroller-navigation-stack-issue)**
 - Unable to remove a list item background altogether for one cell
+- Unable to know when view becomes active again (equivalent to viewDidAppear)

 Please feel free to PR and submit examples, workarounds and/or fixes so I can keep this up to date.